amywang27/GPPS/README.md

 # GPPS
-Data cleaning and decision tree codes for a large patient care dataset
+Data management and decision tree codes for a large patient care dataset.